Horrendous Gaming’s Solo Tabletop Adventures System

 This page is going to record current status as the project proceeds, in case anyone is at all interested, but I'll start by trying to explain why.

-June 2025.
-I was thinking about why I wasn’t excited about my next game session and trying to work out why.
+Early June 2025 and I was thinking about why I wasn’t excited about my next game session and trying to work out why.

 It seems to me that games that try to be both head-to-head and solo are still really head-to-head, the crossover doesn’t work, the emphasis is on outfoxing your opponent and I don’t get any fun from that.